parth-cprime/platform360-templates/generated/p360_43/README.md

-# P360 Order Management API
+# Order Management API

 ## Project Overview
-This project provides an API for the P360 order management system.
-It includes features such as analyzing incoming feedback for urgent keywords or negative sentiment, routing notifications based on feedback category, allowing team members to acknowledge notifications, and providing a dashboard showing pending and acknowledged urgent feedback.
+This project is a customer service notification system that automatically analyzes incoming feedback for urgent keywords or negative sentiment and routes notifications to the appropriate team member.
+This system is built using React and provides a high level of security fitting for internal data sensitivity.

 ## Security Considerations
+Security is a crucial aspect of this project.
+We have:
-1. Proper JWT token validation is implemented to ensure secure authentication.
+1. Implemented proper JWT token validation
-2. We use secure password hashing.
+2. Used secure password hashing
-3. CORS is enabled with proper configuration to prevent Cross-Site Request Forgery (CSRF) attacks.
+3. Enabled CORS with proper configuration
-4. Rate limiting is implemented to prevent brute force attacks.
-5. Security headers are used to prevent Cross-Site Scripting (XSS) and other code injection attacks.
+4. Implemented rate limiting
+5. Used security headers
-6. Sensitive data is encrypted.
+6. Encrypted sensitive data
-7. Proper error handling is put in place to prevent information disclosure.
+7. Implemented proper error handling
-8. Session management is securely implemented.
+8. Used secure session management
-9. All input data is validated and sanitized to prevent SQL injection and other attacks.
+9. Validated all input data
-10. Security logging is used to detect and respond to security incidents.
+10. Implemented proper logging

 ## Authentication Method
-We use JSON Web Token (JWT) for authentication.
-JWT is a widely adopted open standard that allows transmitting data between parties as a JSON object in a secure manner.
+This project uses JWT (JSON Web Tokens) for authentication.
+JWT is a compact, URL-safe means of representing claims to be transferred between two parties.
+We use it to securely transmit information between parties as a JSON object.

 ## Data Sensitivity Level
-The data sensitivity level is internal.
-Access to the data is restricted to authorized internal users only.
+The data sensitivity level for this project is classified as "internal".
+It means that the data used and processed in this project is intended for internal use and should not be disclosed to unauthorized individuals, entities, or processes.

 ## Installation Instructions
-To install the project, follow the steps below:
-1. Clone the project from the repository.
-2. Install the required dependencies using `npm install`.
-3. Set up the required environment variables.
-4. Run the project using `npm start`.
+Clone the repository and run `npm install` to install the dependencies.
+Then, run `npm start` to start the application.
+Make sure to set up the necessary environment variables in a `.env` file in the project root.

 ## Security Best Practices Followed
-1. Security by design: Security was a consideration from the beginning of the project.
-2. Principle of least privilege: Users are only given the permissions they need to perform their tasks.
-3. Input validation: All user input is validated and sanitized.
-4. Password security: Passwords are hashed using a strong algorithm.
-5. Secure transmission: All data is transmitted over secure protocols.
-6. Error handling: Errors are properly handled and do not reveal any sensitive information.
-7. Security updates: The project's dependencies are regularly updated to include the latest security patches.
+We followed a number of security best practices in this project:
+1. React security best practices
+2. Using environment variables for sensitive data
+3. Proper error handling
+4. Using TypeScript for type safety
+5. Comprehensive testing
+6. Proper logging
+7. Followed the principle of least privilege
+8. Implemented secure session management
+9. Used secure communication protocols
+10. Regular security updates